-Colgate requires that 100 percent of salaried and clerical employees complete the Code of Conduct training each year, with all additional employees completing the course every other year.
+Every year 100 percent of salary and clerical employees complete the Code of Conduct training and every other year all employees complete the course.
 The Code of Conduct training reinforces Colgate's commitment to respecting workers' human rights, fair labor practices, and protection of the environment.
 Training is mandatory and is linked to compensation for certain employee populations.

-Colgate has also participated in supplier capacity building sessions through the AIM-PROGRESS forum that are designed to improve suppliers' social and environmental performance.
+Colgate has also participated in capacity building sessions through the AIM-PROGRESS forum that are designed to improve suppliers' social and environmental performance.
 The sessions explain the responsible sourcing assessment process and prepare suppliers for assessments and audits of their facilities.
 We have participated in events in Latin America and North America.
-In addition, Colgate has conducted similar independent responsible sourcing training events for our suppliers.
+In addition, Colgate conducts similar independent responsible sourcing training events for our suppliers.